 CEWs have a long and proven track record.
 TASER CEWs have had over 4 million field uses and are the most-studied intermediate use-of-force option in existence with over 800 studies affirming the safety and efficacy of the weapon.
 Studies show that the use of TASER CEWs:

 - Resulted in a 70% reduction of guard injuries and a 40% reduction in assailant injuries*

 - Display of a TASER device de-escalated 80% of situations without the need for use of force**

-Body cameras and conducted energy weapons provide a strong pairing that enable healthcare security to de-escalate almost any situations and capture the exact truth of what happened.
+Body cameras and conducted energy weapons provide a strong pairing that enables healthcare security to de-escalate almost any situation and capture the exact truth of what happened.
 Another critical consideration for security operations is how to effectively ingest, store, manage and share all the data captured by these connected devices.